maplibre/maplibre-gl-js/docs/tests.md

 ### Tape

-Unit tests in the `test` directory are written in [Tape](https://github.com/substack/tape) and are executed via `npm run test-unit`.
+Unit tests in the `test` directory are written in [Tape](https://github.com/substack/tape) and run via `npm run test-unit`.

 ### Jest

 New tests can be written for [Jest](https://jestjs.io/).
 We place the test files for Jest directly with the productive files.
 For example, the file `/maplibre-gl-js/src/geo/lng_lat.test.ts` contains the test of the file `/maplibre-gl-js/src/geo/lng_lat.ts`.
 The tests are executed via `npm run test-jest`.
-The output should look somethink like this:
+The output should look something like this:

 ```
 $ npm run test-jest